 This season when you purchase a Mt Hotham lift pass - you have the option of choosing "rest days" during your holiday.
 Why not do something different on your days away from the downhill slopes and change up your sport.
 Hire any ski or board package from any Hoys shops and you can switch to XC skis or snowshoes or a fat bike.
 Swap as many times as you like for only $15 PER SWAP.
 Please note Fat bikes should be prearranged to avoid disappointment as we have limited numbers.
-Hoys are the only stockists of Cross Country equipment and Fat Bikes at Mt Hotham and Dinner Plain.
+Hoys are the only shops that offer Fat Bike hire at Mt Hotham (Jack Frost shop) and Dinner Plain.

 There are many reasons people choose to cross country (XC) ski whilst on holiday at Mt Hotham: To get a bit of exercise, to explore the beautiful alpine environment, to get away from the hustle and bustle of the resort, or just to save a few bucks on lift passes.

 Hoys stock a very modern fleet of metal and non-metal edged skis from the very best brands, Fischer, Rossignol, Madshus and Alpina.
 We use the NNN BC binding and Alpina 1550 boots.
 This is the best possible equipment whether you are just starting out on the groomed trails, or getting a bit of private backcountry touring in.

 XC skiing is as easy or challenging as you want it to be.
 Beginner lessons are available through Traverse Hotham (see below).
 There are numerous trails (both groomed and ungroomed) offering varying degrees of challenges at both Mt Hotham and Dinner Plain.
 You can catch the free village bus to Wire Plain or just plod around the lodge precinct.
 A popular challenge is to ski from Hotham to Dinner Plain (13km), have lunch there and catch the Dinner Plain bus back to Hotham.
 The majority of the journey is slightly downhill and takes about 3 hours.